Yoake2000/Linux-Documentations/pages/Automating RyzenAdj Limit on KDE with Password Prompt.md

-- In order to help improve battery life on Linux, `ryzenadj` can be useful to limit power
+- In order to help improve battery life on Linux, `ryzenadj` can be useful to limit the power drawn by the CPU.
+- Laptops automatically adjusts settings if it is plugged in or running in battery.